-Brielle Biermann Pops Out Nude Colored Top In ‘Don’t Be Tardy’ Promo Photo
+Brielle Biermann Pops Out Of Nude-Colored Top In ‘Don’t Be Tardy’ Promo Photo

 “What day should I be looking for.
 I’m so stoked,” another Instagram user chimed in.

 “You always look absolutely stunning and your skin is flawless.
-What skincare products do you use daily?,” one more follower asked.
+What skincare products do you use daily?” one more follower asked.

 Earlier this week, The Inquisitr shared that Brielle snapped a selfie where she put on another busty display for fans.
 In the stunning snapshot, Brielle stands front and center while snapping a photo of herself in the mirror.
 The blond bombshell cocks her head to the side, wearing her long, blond locks up in a high and messy ponytail with a few pieces of hair falling around her face.

-For the photo op, the reality star playfully sticks her tongue out for the camera while donning a face full of makeup that comes complete with blush, eyeliner, eyeshadow, mascara, and lipstick.
-Her killer body is on full display in a tiny nude colored tank top that flaunts major cleavage as well as hints of her toned and tanned tummy.
+For the photo op, the reality star playfully sticks her tongue out for the camera while wearing a face full of makeup that comes complete with blush, eyeliner, eyeshadow, mascara, and lipstick.
+Her killer body is on full display in a tiny nude-colored tank top that flaunts major cleavage as well as hints of her toned and tanned tummy.

-Don’t Be Tardy season 8 is expected to air later this year.
+Don’t Be Tardy Season 8 is expected to air later this year.